-In this final drill, we’re going to introduce our student to the all important split step, which will help them gain their balance prior to hitting a volley, so that they can quickly move in the direction of the ball to hit a forehand or backhand volley.
+In this final drill, we’re going to introduce our students to the all-important split step, which will help them gain their balance before hitting a volley so that they can quickly move in the direction of the ball to hit a forehand or backhand volley.

-You’ll want to position yourself in the same way as the previous drill, however this time you’ll have your player start at the middle of the service line.
+You’ll want to position yourself in the same way as the previous drill.
+However, this time you’ll have your player start in the middle of the service line.

-Start by explaining the split step and it’s importance as it relates to volleys.
-Next, show them how to perform a proper split step standing in place and have them repeat it a few times.
+Start by explaining the split step and its importance as it relates to volleys.
+Next, show them how to perform a split-step standing in place and have them repeat it a few times.

-Once you feel like they have the concept down, have them start back on the service line.
+Once you feel like your students have the concept down, have them start back on the service line.
 They’re going to be putting together quite a few new skills at this point, so I’d recommend practicing only their forehand or backhand to start.

-Have them repeat this process for their backhand.
-If you’re feeling they’re getting the hang of it you can make this drill a bit more challenging by not telling them where you’re going to toss the ball.
+Have your students repeat this process for their backhand.
+If they’re getting the hang of it, you can make this drill a bit more challenging by not telling them where you’re going to toss the ball.

 While this is one set of tennis drills for beginners, it’s important to note that there are hundreds of other great tennis drills to get players started.

-Depending on your player and their skill level, you may need to be adjusted the drills to keep your student challenged or to keep them from getting overly frustrated, which may lead to burnout.
+Depending on your player and their skill level, you may need to adjust the drills to keep your student challenged or to keep them from getting overly frustrated, which may lead to burnout.

-As the instructor, it’s can be helpful to keep a high level of energy and offer plenty of encouragement.
-You’ll find this helps keep your student excited and engaged.
+As the instructor, it’s helpful to keep a high level of energy and offer plenty of encouragement.
+You’ll find this helps keep your students excited and engaged.

-At the same time, it’s important to evaluate your player closely during each drill and be comfortable enough to introduce new drills depending on whether they are picking things up quickly or not.
+At the same time, it’s important to evaluate your player carefully during each drill and introduce new drills depending on whether they are picking things up quickly or not.